marsellusk/APIHowToGuide/index.md

   To start the request we must let the javascript know by setting a variable equal to the XML request.
 After this the request will then be opened.
 First we notify what type of request we are sending.
 Since we are only receiving data and not sending this will be a GET request.
 If we are sending data to the API to receive something back we would then do a POST request.
 Next we send the domain of the Steam Web API.

-### without api key
+### Without API Key

 Some of the options don’t require an API key.
 For these we just send the domain of the the Steam API plus the arguments in the query string..
 An example of this can be seen by trying to get the achievements for an app:

 ```markdown

  http://api.steampowered.com/ISteamUserStats/GetGlobalAchievementPercentagesForApp/v0002/?gameid=440&format=xml

 ```
-### with api key
+### With API Key

 The others require the API  key to be at the beginning of the query string then the arguments.
-If you don’t know where to get the Steam API key it can be found here or at the top of the Steam API page.For security reasons you should never give your personal API key as public information.
+If you don’t know where to get the Steam API key it can be found [here](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey) or at the top of the Steam API page.For security reasons you should never give your personal API key as public information.
 An example of the final domain using player summaries should look like this with the Xs substituted with your personal key:

 ```markdown